Inbibo/adonisfx_docs/docs/licensing.md

 6. Save the response in the same folder `AdonisFX/bin`.
 7. Execute `TrialOfflineResponse` from `AdonisFX/bin` with admin priviledges.
 8. The response will be registered and AdonisFX will be ready to be used.
-    - Once the activation period has concluded, a new activation request and reponse has to be generated.
+    - Once the activation period has concluded, a new activation request and reponse have to be generated.

+- **NOTE:** Monthly licenses require an internet connection.
+Node-Locked licences require internet on the machine being activated.

 ## Floating Licensing

-NOTE: Node-Locked Licensing is defaulted in AdonisFX.
+**NOTE:** Node-Locked Licensing is defaulted in AdonisFX.
 To explicitly switch to Floating licensing in AdonisFX set the environment variable `ADN_LICENSE_MODE` to `1`.

 This section will explain how to configure, run and set-up the licensing server for leasing floating licenses when the intention is to not restrict the use of AdonisFX to one single machine.
 AdonisFX floating licensing system requires the use of a license server in charge of providing, dropping and handling licenses from an active lease "pool".
 When the amount of requested licenses surpass the amount of licenses purchased for that floating license server no further activations of AdonisFX can be made until a lease is dropped and returned to the lese "pool".